bclarke123/mailadmin/README.md

 	thin installed.
 The default ruby that ships with Debian has some problems, I recommend using RVM with Ruby 1.9.3 for production systems.
 Install instructions are available at https://rvm.io/rvm/install/ .
-Once it's running you can
-	> gem install sinatra thin mysql
+Once it's running you can	`gem install sinatra thin mysql`
 - Download the source either using git or from the GitHub downloads page.
 	The latest version will always be at the top of https://github.com/germania/mailadmin/downloads
 - Extract the archive somewhere.
-- Inside of sql/ is a short SQL script to add a domain_admins table, and a boolean flag on the users table.
+- Inside of sql/ is a short SQL script to add a `domain_admins` table, and a boolean flag on the users table.
 Run this against your Postfix database.
 - You will want to set yourself up as a super admin, so you can add domains, and administrate all existing ones without having to set yourself as an admin for each one.
-Assuming you are the first user in the database, run
-	> update virtual_users set super_admin = 1 where id = 1;
+Assuming you are the first user in the database, run `update virtual_users set super_admin = 1 where id = 1;`
-- Open lib/config.rb and supply your database information.
+- Open `lib/config.rb` and supply your database information.
-- You should now be able to
+- You should now be able to	`ruby ./run.rb` which should start listening on `localhost:4567`.
-	> ruby ./run.rb
-	which should start listening on localhost:4567.
 Point a browser at it, and make sure you can log in with your email and password.
-- At this point you have a few options for deployment, I recommend installing Passenger with RVM as described at http://everydayrails.com/2011/01/25/passenger-3-rvm.html but there is also a provided daemon.rb which can be run as an unprivileged user and reverse proxied to for the "quick and dirty" approach.
+- At this point you have a few options for deployment, I recommend installing Passenger with RVM as described at http://everydayrails.com/2011/01/25/passenger-3-rvm.html but there is also a provided `daemon.rb` which can be run as an unprivileged user and reverse proxied to for the "quick and dirty" approach.
 - Add domain admins, make a "change password" link somewhere, and you're ready to go!